Testosterone’s Role in Erectile Function

 Chill out and calm your mind via breathing exercises, yoga, or meditation.
 “Stress hormones can reduce testosterone,” Gittens says.

-A study published in The Journal of Cellular and Molecular Medicine found male rats exposed to continuous stress for 21 days had decreased testosterone levels (14).
-Other research has found T levels decreased after both chronic and acute stress (15).
+A study published in The Journal of Cellular and Molecular Medicine found male rats exposed to continuous stress for 21 days had decreased testosterone levels.14 Other research has found testosterone levels decreased after both chronic and acute stress.15

 Improve your sleep

-Getting good sleep can dial down testosterone-lowering stress and anxiety.
-Plus, poor sleep is associated with difficulty getting and maintaining erections (16).
+Getting good sleep can lessen stress and anxiety, supporting healthy testosterone levels.
+Plus, poor sleep is associated with difficulty getting and maintaining erections.16

 “There have been studies that have shown that sleep-deprived people or people with sleep disorders definitely have a higher rate of erectile dysfunction, so make sleep a priority,” Miller says.